 <x>, <y>, <z> is a geolocation grid code from an earth centered Cartesian coordinate system, using dimensions, x, y, and z, to specify location.
 The coordinate system is aligned such that the z-axis is aligned with the north and south poles, leaving the x-axis and y-axis to lie in the plane containing the equator.
 The axes are aligned such that at 0 degrees latitude and 0 degrees longitude, both y and z are zero and x is positive (x = +6376, representing the nominal earth radius in kilometers).
 Each dimension of the geolocation grid code is displayed in decimal form using units of kilometers.
-Each dimension of the geolocation grid code has a minimum value of - 6376, a maximum value of +6376, and a resolution of 4. <time_stamp> is assigned by the A3LA-RG when the geolocation grid code received from the network is stored to the A3LA-RG internal memory.
+Each dimension of the geolocation grid code received from the network is stored to the A3LA-RG when the geolocation grid code received from the network is stored to the A3LA-RG internal memory.
 Current Iridium system time, which is a running count of 90 millisecond intervals, is used for the time stamp.
 Time stamp is a 32-bit integer displayed in hexadecimal form.